Gearing up for a trip? Obsessing over your packing list? I’ve been there.

 - We practice yoga while traveling, skip the yoga mat if it doesn’t apply to you.

 Although my packing list changes slightly based on the destinations we’ll be in – one thing does not change – we always get Travel Insurance.
-We use World Nomads which is the gold standard amongst travelers.
-It has the best coverage, it’s the most convenient, and we’ve been reimbursed both times we’ve made claims.
+We used World Nomads and we’ve been reimbursed both times we’ve made claims.

 I had surgery to repair a tendon in my hand in Vietnam and Anne got hit by a motorbike in Bali – World Nomads reimbursed us for everything (over $3,500 USD).